-Anyone in the WGTC community who observes an emergency or behavior that is dangerous or severe should contact WGTC Police at 855-579-4357 immediately.
+Anyone in the WGTC community who observes an emergency or behavior that is dangerous or severe should contact WGTC Police at 855.579.4357 immediately.
 Dangerous or severe behavior includes any incident where a person is demonstrating an imminent threat to self, for example a suicide threat or plans for suicide attempt, or a direct threat to others including actions or remarks about actual or planned physical violence or harm, sexual assault, or property vandalism.

-Faculty, staff, and students who are concerned about behavior that is disturbing, disruptive or distressed but does not pose an imminent danger should complete a Behavioral Intervention Team Incident Report (KnightCARE) at https://docs.google.com/forms/d/e/1FAIpQLScofihw6N2uQ8W56dJiZRn-

-NgConyGwe SHz4Q2FVZXR v6dQ/viewform Once the report is received, the Vice President of Student Affairs will present the case to the BIT for an assessment and develop an appropriate response plan.
-BIT's response will be based on the nature of the behavior, the severity of the risk, and the needs of the student.
+Faculty, staff, and students who are concerned about behavior that is disturbing, disruptive or distressed but does not pose an imminent danger should complete a Behavioral Intervention Team Incident Report (KnightCARE) at https://form.jotform.com/211785753988172 Once the report is received, the chairperson of the team will present the case to the BIT for an assessment and develop an appropriate response plan.
+BIT's response will be based on the nature of the behavior, the severity of the risk, and the needs of the student or employee.